Filling your pool

 How much does it cost to fill a pool?

-The average suburban in-ground pool with a surface area of 25sqm starts off by containing approx 38,000L of water or, by the time Melbourne Water or the local regulatory authorities apply their charges, (approx $4 / 1000L) $150 of water.
+The average suburban in-ground pool with a surface area of 25sqm starts off by containing approx 38,000L of water.
+By the time the local regulatory authorities apply their charges of approximately $4 per 1000L, the cost would be around $150 of water.

 Water Loss due to Evaporation

-This can be greatly reduced however by installing a pool cover.
+However, you can greatly reduce water loss by installing a pool cover.
 We recommend Sunbather’s hidden pool covers.